scenerystack/community/docs/learn/scenery-basics.md

 <div id="a11y-basics-example" class="sandbox-example"></div>
 <script type="module" async src="/js/scenery-basics/a11y-basics-example.js"></script>

+Scenery also provides access to the lower-level DOM manipulation, scaffolding each [Node] such that it can have separate DOM elements for itself, a label, its description, and for the surrounding container.
+In addition, the content is dynamic by nature, and can be updated with the current state:

+<div id="a11y-siblings-example" class="sandbox-example"></div>
+<script type="module" async src="/js/scenery-basics/a11y-siblings-example.js"></script>

 The [Scenery Accessibility](./scenery-accessibility.md) guide has more information on how to use Scenery's accessibility features.